kevinrenskers/dotfiles/README.md

 # Mac OS X setup

-This is a list of reproducible steps to get a clean Mac up and running with nice dotfiles for Fish, plus a whole bunch of apps and development tools.
+This is a list of reproducible steps to get a clean Mac (with Apple Silicon) up and running with nice dotfiles for Fish, plus a whole bunch of apps and development tools.

 ![Fish theme](screenshot.png)